non/cats-check/README.md

 (i.e. law violations).
 During testing it's often useful to be able to provide these kind of "best effort" instances for types that wouldn't otherwise be directly comparable.

+### Frequently-asked questions

+ 1. **Why use the org.scalacheck namespace?**

+    Some of the `Gen` methods this library needs to use are currently marked `private[scalacheck]`.
+Without these, implementing
+    `combineK`, `tailRecM`, and `sampledEq` would be impossible (or at least very difficult).
+If ScalaCheck opens up these APIs, this may change.

+ 2. **Where are the instances for Arbitrary?**

+    Since `Arbitrary[A]` just wraps `Gen[A]`, there is little benefit to supporting instances directly.
+In the author's experience it's more likely that people will want to work with `Gen[A]` instances (obtained via `arbitrary[A]`) than `Arbitrary[A]` instances
+    directly.
+(However, pull requests to add boilerplate-y `Arbitrary` instances woudl be accepted.)

+ 3. **Does this library provide Arbitrary intances for Cats data types?**

+    It seems possible that `cats-laws` will provide these instances.
+    If the Cats maintainers would prefer, we can definitely support adding these instances to *cats-check*.

 ### Copyright and License